is a short review of basic dynamic math skills

 Political Economy Controversies

-are areas for class
+are are designed for class discussions.

-C. This chapter contains 3 brief videos plus a one-hour podcast.
+This chapter contains 3 brief videos plus a one-hour podcast.

 I. Basic Terms